Jaxelr/Blog/README.md

-# Blog site of JaxelR.
+# My own custom blog site served at jaxelr.github.io.

-Ill probably mostly be blogging about .net, javascript, maybe some F#, maybe some Python.
+Ill be blogging about .net, javascript, maybe some F#, maybe some Python and stuff not related to tech.

-This could change tho since i have no idea what am doing, and i kind of dont trust medium or other blogging sites to own words of people.